cheimu/JOS/README.md

 Taught by Professor Xi Wang, University of Washington, Seattle.

-It was uploaded to github after everything is done.
+It was uploaded to github after everything was done.

 You need qemu to simulate it.